For more than a decade, we’ve been quietly building an endowment for our children.

-Since it is invested (and not immediately spent), your $100 earns interest in perpetuity.
-A percentage of the interest earned by your $100 is given to St. Mary’s annually.
-Your original $100 stays with the principal and is never spent.
+Since it is invested (and not immediately spent), your $1,000 produces interest, dividends, and capital gains, growing in value.
+A portion of the growth produced by your $1,000 is given to St. Mary’s School annually.

 Operating, Scholarship and Administrative Funds

 The Foundation’s endowment grows and maintains an operating fund, a scholarship fund, and an administrative fund.
 The operating fund and scholarship fund support St. Mary’s Catholic School so that it will continue to grow and be affordable to those who attend.
 The administrative fund provides for the expense of operating the Foundation itself.
 Undesignated gifts to the Foundation are split 70% to the operating fund, 25% to the scholarship fund, and 5% to the administrative fund.

 The Operating Fund is a crucial part of the endowment fund, because it supports the general operations of St. Mary’s School.
 This fund helps with the cost of books, supplies, teacher and staff salaries and benefits, utilities, maintenance, improvements, and more.